 Thanks to COVID I think we’ve all overdosed on virtual meetings to some extent, especially during the early days of the pandemic.
 For most of us having NO face-to-face meetings during lock down was a new phenomenon.

-In the past we’ve all complained about the number and frequency of meetings that we were having in the office and now they were all conducted virtually.
-I’ve got to admit the number of meetings I was “attending” reduced drastically because people were now asking if a meeting was really necessary.
+Pre-COVID we had all complained about the number and frequency of meetings that we were having in the office and now they were all conducted virtually.
+I’ve got to admit the number of meetings I was “attending” reduced drastically because people were now asking if a meeting was necessary.

 Those meetings that were necessary were all taking the form of online virtual meetings whether they were used to discuss a particular work issue, an idea or to just check in with your team during these unusual times.
 It’s also something that we started to include and address in the Management Training Courses that we were delivering.
 It was all change for sure!

 Now that you’re relying more on virtual meetings you need to make sure that they don’t go a little stale especially if you’re having a daily check in with your team.

 So how can we introduce a little more fun into our virtual meetings and at the same time create some connection and emotion with your team?

 Well, I’ve had my own brainstorm, I’ve asked my contacts for ideas, I’ve also searched the internet and I’ve come up with a list of 25 virtual meeting ice breaker ideas and activities that you can steal.

 I didn’t want to include any ideas that took long here.